lusis-cookbooks/noah/README.md

 This will install Noah from rubygems, compile redis from source into a self-contained directory and then create two startup scripts - noah-redis and noah.

+# Recipes

+- `noah::default`: provides the Noah LWRP
+- `noah::server`: Installs a Noah server
+- `noah::client`: For use with Chef Server.
+Searches for local Noah server and sets default attributes for clients.
+- `noah::register`: Registers the current node in Noah both as a `Host` primitive and an `Ephemeral` record under `/chef/node_name`

+## Client usage
+If you are running with a Chef server, the best option is to use `noah::client` as the first recipe in your role/run\_list and `noah::register` as the last recipe in your role/run\_list

+## Search Attribute
+A single attribute is exposed for use in search.
+By assigning a node with this role, clients can find the local Noah server.

+- `server_role`

 ## Server Attributes
 You can see the exposed attributes but the key server ones are: